 Leaking Basement – Alexandria, Virginia

-To minimize the amount of water from entering this Virginia Beach home, the Curtain Drain system was installed along the front exterior of the home.
+To minimize the amount of water entering this Virginia Beach home, the Curtain Drain System was installed along the front exterior of the home.

-Water Grabber, pump and discharge line installed then concrete is poured.
+Water Grabber, pump, and discharge line are installed then concrete is poured.

-Discharge line, Freeze stop and Underground Discharge Extender (UDE) being installed.
+A discharge line, freeze stopped, and Underground Discharge Extender (UDE) are being installed.

-Wood Landing is framed over Water Grabberd Pump and liner and final landscaping completed.
+Wood Landing is framed over Water Grabber Pump and liner and final landscaping is completed.